Antiz96/antiz.fr/antiz/content/blog/welcome.md

 draft: false
 ---

 As stated in the [home page](https://antiz.fr), this website serves as a central place to get general/contact info about me.
-It also contains a list to all my social medias.
+It also contains a list to all my social media.

 If you want to contact me, reach me at `robincandau@protonmail.com`, `@Antiz96` on Twitter or `Antiz#4953` on Discord.